Igorjan94/codeforces.vim/README.md

 ## Known <s>bugs</s> features

 * It doesn't check any information entered by user
-* THEY MUST BE, I just haven't find'em
+* THEY MUST BE, I just haven't found'em

 ## Author